News and Updates

 What I’m Reading Now

 Lately, I’ve been re-reading some of my favorite writing craft how-tos.
-Once again, the second novel in my Peter Calder Suspense Thriller Series is underway, and I always find these books inspirational.
+I always find these books inspirational.
 Additionally, they remind me of things I’ve forgotten or shoved to the back of my mind.
-The books I’m revisiting now include Jodie Renner‘s books on fiction writing and writing suspense, Stephen King‘s always wonderful On Writing, and Mastering Suspense, Structure and Plot by Jane Cleland.
+The books I’m revisiting now include KM Weiland’s books on structuring and outlining novels, Jodie Renner‘s books on fiction writing and writing suspense, Stephen King‘s always wonderful On Writing, and Mastering Suspense, Structure and Plot by Jane Cleland.

 Recently, Lucinda Halpern, owner-agent of Lucinda Literary Agency, released a new book.
 It’s called Get Signed: Find an Agent, Land a Book Deal, and Become a Published Author.
 Excited, I became a member of Lucinda’s “Get Signed team” and pre-ordered the book so I could get it on its first day of life.
 I’d finished it by the second day and highly recommend it to writers who are attempting to navigate the rough waters of the traditional publishing world.
 It’s full of fun, novel and useful tips and tricks for acquiring an agent, and it demystifies some of the puzzling and inaccurate information swirling around social media about agents and trad publishing.